normful/portable-dotfiles/README.md

 | ⌘⇧M      | Maximize Window                                |
 | ⌘⇧S      | Resize window to Middle Third                  |

-You can remember how they work by their position on a standard QWERTY keyboard.
+You can remember how the above key bindings work by their position on a standard QWERTY keyboard.

+For example, E is at the top right of the 9-key square formed by QWE, ASD, and ZXC, so ⌘⇧E resizes the window to the top right.